gosukiwi/jquery-seeker/README.md

 <pre><code>mySeeker.setSource([{name:"My name", age:"28"}]);
 // or
 mySeeker.setSource(myNewSource);</code></pre>

+## setPeerSeeker

+Used to set a peer seeker.
+Peer sekers are bound by selected item, this means, everytime you select an item in a seeker, it will also update the selected item on it's peer seeker, and vice versa.
+Peer seekers must use the same source, as they are different views for the same data, basically.
+Peer seekers will always have the same value.

 # Useful CSS configuration
 The seeker is highly dependant of the CSS configuration.
 You can change almost all the visuals of the seeker modifying this file, but there are some definitions that should be remarked.